Loyalty programs, if executed correctly, have the power to elevate customer experience and drive customer lifetime value.

 Another way to increase engagement is to incorporate social media into your email campaigns.
 Add a live social media feed to make your customers feel they're part of a larger community, all the while fueling your emails with content that's always fresh and timely.

 * * *

-Marketers who are sending loyalty emails with simple, static text-based points summaries that are outdated as soon as they're sent are missing an important opportunity to build long-term relationships through superior experiences.
+Marketers who send loyalty program emails with simple, static text-based points summaries that are outdated as soon as they're sent are missing an important opportunity to build long-term relationships through superior experiences.

 By telling personalized stories, reducing friction with real-time data, keeping things simple, using data visualization in creative ways, and providing interactive features, you'll be well on your way to a loyalty email program that boosts engagement and customer lifetime value.

 Know someone who would enjoy it too?
 Share with your friends, free of charge, no sign up required!
 Simply share this link, and they will get instant access…